Sarah Sawyer will soon not just be known as an exceptional English teacher on Williston’s campus, but, excitingly, also as a published novelist.

 In terms of more specific stylistic choices within the novel, The Undercurrent “has more than just a complex plot … there are lots of hidden gems of meaning,” Hill said.
-The “toggle back and forth from past to present…made it a fast read,” a new experience for Hill, as he describes himself as a slow reader.
+The “toggle back and forth from past to present … made it a fast read,” a new experience for Hill, as he describes himself as a slow reader.

-Kyle Hanford, one of Sawyer’s colleagues in the English department, also praised the nature of time in the novel: “I love how the novel is not linear; it goes from 1987 to 2011 with each chapter,” he said.
+“I love how the novel is not linear; it goes from 1987 to 2011 with each chapter,” he said.
 Hanford, when asked to describe the novel in one word, said it “Can’t be done.
-One word will not suffice.
+One word will not suffice.”

 Sawyer herself described her work as “mysterious, intertwined, and metaphorical.”
 The entire experience of publishing and writing a novel, she said, however, was “surreal.”